thelazygenius404/thelazygenius404/README.md

 # 💫 About Me:
 Aspiring Computer Science student with a strong foundation in programming, algorithms, and software development.
-Proficient in languages such as C, SQL, VB.NET, and Assembly .
+Proficient in languages such as C/C++,PL/SQL,T-SQL,Java,Python and VB.NET .
 Passionate about solving complex problems and continuously learning the latest technological trends.
 Skilled in collaborating on team projects .
 Currently seeking opportunities to apply my knowledge through internships and real-world projects to further develop my skills in software engineering, data science, and artificial intelligence.

 ## 🌐 Socials: